betrusted-io/xous-core/services/keys/README.md

    - Validates the staged gateware for integrity (decrypt & HMAC check)
    - Copies the prepared gateware to the "live" location, once validated
  - Generates & writes self-signing loader and xous signatures

+Shortcomings:
+ - Anyone can attempt to initiate an update by calling the library API on `keys`.
+However, the update can not proceed without user consent via password.
+ - Fonts are mapped into the `gfx-server` memory space, which complicates loader.bin verification and validation.
+It also creates a potential for exploits that swap out fonts to create false messagse to users.
+ - There's a lot of complexity in this server, which makes it harder to analyze; see "Background" section above, for a discussion of the trade-offs that lead to this decision.